archivesunleashed/archivesunleashed.org/content/cloud/index.md

 ![Cloud collections](/images/analysis.png)

-In addition, we use [GraphPass](https://github.com/archivesunleashed/graphpass) to help to create a simple network visualization powered by [Sigma js](http://sigmajs.org/) on the collection dashboard.
+In addition, we use [GraphPass](https://github.com/archivesunleashed/graphpass) to help to create a simple network visualization powered by [Sigma js](http://sigmajs.org/) on the collection page.
 Sigma is a JavaScript library that assists in drawing and displaying graphs.

 GraphPass produces visualization-related data in the network files such as color, position and size based on common social network algorithms.
 In the networks each node (dot) represents a domain (i.e. all of the URLs within a domain such as "yorku.ca" or "newyorktimes.com") and each edge (line) represents a link from one node to another.